A fixed rate interest-only mortgage available to ages 55+

 You only pay the interest each month, and it will never go up.

 What is a Retirement Interest Only (RIO) Mortgage?

 Interest only mortgage for later life

-The Retirement Interest Only Mortgage is available to people over 55.
+The Retirement Interest Only Mortgage (sometimes called a ‘RIO Mortgage’) is available to people over 55.
 It’s a loan secured against your home.
 You pay the interest each month, which means the amount you owe doesn’t increase over time.